braddmg/Metagenomics_diazin-n/README.md

 ```
 New data will be saved in a new folder named trimmed.

 Then use bowtie2 to remove reads associated with the human genome.
-Please review this [link](https://benlangmead.github.io/aws-indexes/bowtie)to download the indexed human genome.
+Please review this [link](https://benlangmead.github.io/aws-indexes/bowtie) to download the indexed human genome.

 ```bash
 #Download hg19